benwzj/benwzj.github.io/_posts/2024-06-13-nextjs-auth.md

 NextAuth.js is an open source auth layer for Next.js project.
 Auth.js was born out of next-auth.
 And it try to support more frameworks.
 It keep using the name "NextAuth.js" for Next.js.
 Here is using "NextAuth" as well.

+The latest Authjs version is V5.
+It has big difference with V4.

+Here are talking about V5.
+But there are not abundant official document for Authjs V5.

 ### 4 authenticate methods
-There are 4 ways to authenticate users with NextAuth:
+NextAuth provide 4 ways to authenticate users:

 - **"OAuth authentication"** (Sign in with Google, GitHub, LinkedIn, etc…)
 - **"Magic Links"** (Email Provider like Resend, Sendgrid, Nodemailer etc…)